YipingNUS/machine-learning-labs/README.md

 ### Lab 3: Support Vector Machines (22 Feb 2020)

 We'll start the lab with a classic donut problem, which is one of the simplest problem that's not linearly separable.
 This gives us a chance to try out different SVM kernels.
-After that, we'll tap into the realm of multi-class classification with the popular MNIST digit recognition dataset.
+After that, we'll tap into the realm of multi-class classification with a text dataset crawled from Wikipedia.

 ### Lab 4: Artificial Neural Networks (29 Feb 2020)